Ekwuno/content-collecttion-api-example/README.md

 ├── src/
 │   ├── components/
 │   │   └── Card.astro
+│   ├── content/
+│   │   └── newsletter
+│   │       ├── post-1.md
+│   │       └── post-2.md
+|   ├── config.ts
 │   ├── layouts/
 │   │   └── Layout.astro
 │   └── pages/
+│       ├── newsletter
+│       │   ├── [slug].astro
 │       └── index.astro
 └── package.json
 ```

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.

+In this porject, astro will create the following routes:
+newsletters: `/newsletter/post-1` and `/newsletter/post-2` which is defined in `src/pages/newsletter/[slug].astro`.
+The `slug` is the name of the file without the extension.

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.
+If you are looking to extend Astro's functionality, you can add your own components to `src/components/`.

 Any static assets, like images, can be placed in the `public/` directory.